 - And much, much more…

-The flat rate I charge will be calculated based on the word count of the content of your story—this does not include things like acknowledgements, headers, footers, titles, indexes, or glossaries—and the rate will not change if it takes 1, 2, 3, or a dozen different edits.
+The flat rate I charge will be calculated based on the word count of the content of your story—this does not include things like acknowledgments, headers, footers, titles, indexes, or glossaries (I don’t charge for these things as they are rarely in need of editing)—and the rate will not change if it takes 1, 2, 3, or a dozen different edits.
 If your story takes six rounds of edits, the price will remain the same as if you’d only needed one.
 My goal is to improve and tighten your story—not bleed your wallet dry.

 Copyediting does NOT include technical edits such as grammar, punctuation, formatting, and spelling.
 I may point out glaring errors, but my major concern is the meat of your story.